We review 38 stick blenders priced from $10 to $299.

-- perform the best at chopping and processing, and
+- Which stick blenders perform the best at chopping and processing, and

 On this page:

-When it comes to ease of use, some models leave a lot to be desired.
-Safety is just as important as comfort, as their sharp, exposed blades make quick work of many foods, so ensuring your hands stay clear of them is vital.
-The good news is all the models tested have some sort of guard to partially cover the blades.
+Safety is just as important as comfort - their sharp, exposed blades make quick work of many foods, so ensuring your hands stay clear of them is vital.
+Most models come with some sort of guard to partially cover the blades.
 You should also take care when using your blender if it has a metal guard, as it could scratch and damage bowls and saucepans.

 For more information on Benchtop appliances, see Kitchen.

 - Bamix Classic

 - Bodum Bistro Stick Blender K11179

 - Braun Multiquick 100 (A)